wahlstedt/codebook/README.md

 A simple-to-use tool to generate pages you print out to play a fun cooperative wordgame.

 ## How to use
+- Download the html file either with git or use the [zip link](https://github.com/wahlstedt/codebook/archive/refs/heads/master.zip).
 - Open the html file in a browser, either your local copy or the one [online](http://wahlstedt.github.io/codebook/).
 - Drag a textfile with words onto the page.
 Use one of the included wordlists or your own.
 - Adjust the options to set the style and number of games to generate.